nluka/Ctructure/README.md

 ## Issues

-If you encounter unexpected behaviour or failures, please create an [issue](https://github.com/nluka/Ctructure/issues).
-Please include a copy of the exact file you were trying to format and what the error/unexpected behavior.
+If you encounter unexpected behavior or failures, please create an [issue](https://github.com/nluka/Ctructure/issues).
+Include a copy of the exact file you were trying to format + the error / description of unexpected behavior.

 ## Contributing